NegaNote/GregTech-Modern-Utilities/README.md

 Current features:

 * A Sterile Cleaning Maintenance Hatch
-* An omnitool, that can break anything instantly
+* An omni-breaker, that can break anything instantly
 * 64A Energy Converters

 All features can be enabled or disabled in the config.

+While this mod was originally created for Monifactory, feel free to use it in any GregTech modpack you like!

 ## License